Embracing diversity and celebrating creativity strengthens our school system and enriches all of us.

 Equity and Inclusive Education R-AD-38.pdf

 Before taking the position at the Board Office, Rachel was an Elementary Teacher with the former Essex County Roman Catholic Separate School Board and with the former Windsor Board of Education teaching English as a Second Language.
-Rachel is currently part of the GECDSB School Culture and Climate Team and reports to Superintendent Dr. Sharon Pyke.
+Rachel is currently part of the GECDSB Equity and Well Being Team and reports to Superintendent Dr. Sharon Pyke.
 Rachel has responsibilities primarily in the areas of diversity, race relations, equity and inclusive education, human rights, safe schools, and student success.

 To contact Rachel Olivero, feel free to call her at 519.255.3200 ext.
 10213 or email her at email@example.com.